 - How well it’s held up over time

 - How well it compares to the original

 One final criteria we need to establish before we weed out the bad movie sequels is actually pretty important: what is a sequel?
 As enter our best movie sequels of all time list, let’s define what we mean by a "sequel."

 SEQUEL FILM DEFINITION

-Before we rank the best sequels, let’s first define what we mean by a sequel.
 A sequel is a film that comes directly after another film in a series (itself defined as two or more films) and derives from the story events of that film.
 So, for example, For Your Eyes Only (1981) is not a sequel to Moonraker (1979), because other than featuring several of the same characters, it’s a completely new story.
-Quantum of Solace (2008) can be considered a sequel to Casino Royale (2006), however, because it picks up where that film leads off and handles some of the same story events.
-(Have no fear: Quantum of Solace is not on the list.)
+Quantum of Solace (2008) can be considered a sequel to Casino Royale (2006), however, because it picks up where that film leads off and handles some of the same story events (Have no fear: Quantum of Solace is not on the list).

 And while The Road Warrior (1981) can be on the list because it directly follows the original Mad Max (1979), Mad Max: Fury Road (2015), for all its greatness, cannot – it’s a reboot.
 Also, the films have to be great unto themselves, they can’t just be demonstrably better than their predecessors.
 Sorry, Captain America: The Winter Soldier (2014).